Sunstone Hotel Investors Inc (SHO) Files 10-K for the Fiscal Year Ended on December 31, 2020

-For the last quarter Sunstone Hotel Investors Inc reported a revenue of $28.9 million, compared with the revenue of $281.6 million during the same period a year ago.
+For the last quarter Sunstone Hotel Investors Inc reported a revenue of $37.4 million, compared with the revenue of $273.0 million during the same period a year ago.
 For the latest fiscal year the company reported a revenue of $267.9 million, a decrease of 76% from the previous year.
 For the complete 30-year financial data, please go here..
 For the last five years Sunstone Hotel Investors Inc had an average revenue decline of 20.3% a year.
-The Sunstone Hotel Investors Inc had an operating margin of -92.18%, compared with the operating margin of 14.53% a year before.
-The 10-year historical median operating margin of Sunstone Hotel Investors Inc is 14.03%.
-The profitability rank of the company is 6 (out of 10).

 - Warning!
 GuruFocus has detected 5 Warning Signs with SHO.
 Click here to check it out.